Moai-/panabsorbium/Tutorial.md

 ![It should look like this](http://i.imgur.com/5aztqWf.png)

 Take a minute to explore Stonehearth and browse through its file directory.
 Many things are in directories that make sense, such as all of our armors being inside `entities/armor`, all blacksmith recipes being in `jobs/blacksmith/recipes`, and so on.
-It's like the Matrix, or staring at the wall while in the washroom: look long enough and patterns start to show up.
+It's like the Matrix, or staring at the wall while in the restroom: look long enough and patterns start to show up.
 You'll see labelled values, numbers, assets, etc that correspond to in-game objects.
 Changing them here changes them in-game, through dark magic.

 We're making an armor, and we need a place to start.
 So let's pop open `steel_mail`: